Software Packages

 rfmix --help

-1. Visit the G-Nomix GitHub page for installation instructions and dependency requirements.
+1. Visit the GNomix GitHub repository for detailed installation instructions.

 3. FLARE